Morning Glory clouds of Carpentaria Gulf

 It happens (and rather often), that early in the morning above the surprised spectators "roll" over one or few roll clouds – long, low, narrow clouds resembling giant, up to 1,000 km long ropes.
 Elsewhere in the world, this is a very rare phenomenon but here it is frequent.
 This is the only place on Earth where this beautiful natural phenomenon can be predicted.

 Roll clouds usually come here in the dry season, in September – mid-November.
 In this period Morning Glory clouds are seen often – approximately two times in each five-day period.
 They might come in any other period of the year as well.

 Clouds come early in the morning in days when the air humidity is very high and when in the preceding day have been blowing strong sea breezes.
 There could be just one roll cloud but could come also seven – eight and more.

 As the cloud is above the head, there sets in an eerie silence.

 High moistness is needed to form a cloud.
 If the air is not moist, air masses behave in a similar way, they just are not "marked" with clouds.
 Such invisible, unusual whirls of air are especially dangerous for aircraft.

-Directions and behaviour of rolling clouds is not uniform – every morning they will look different.
+Directions and behavior of rolling clouds are not uniform – every morning they will look different.
 There are distinguished three directions where they might come from – the most common is from the north-east.